 - Take a Peppermint Bay Cruise

 Australia is a big country

 Australia is a huge island-continent, and often underestimated by travellers.
-Did you know that it is the sixth largest country in the world, and almost the same size as the US.
 You will need to be prepared for long distances.

-To help with your travel planning, subscribe here and download our free 3 week Travel Itinerary.
+To help with your travel planning, our website has a number of itineraries and roadtrips prepared for easy-reading.
+Or subscribe to our website and download our free 3 week Travel Itinerary.